UserBelissaoui/Short-Range-automotive-RADAR-/README.md

 9. Traget recognition

-All this project scripts will be written in MATLAB language at the first time, then I will create another project of the same radar using C language.
+All this project scripts will be written in MATLAB language at the first time, then I will create another project of the same radar using C/C++ language.